andrewboldi/Pathfinder/README.md

     2. Create a shortest/fastest route method with a simple A\* algorithm. (done)
     3. For Explore, use the A\* algorithm to find the shortest route between the "checkpoints" throughout the route. (done)
 		- This could also be done with the GraphHopper API or Google Street View (GSV) API.
     4. For Navigate, use the weights and ranking of the scenicness and factor that into the weights of the edges between nodes in the algorithm.
-Essentially, we would be using the scenicness value to subtract from the total $f$-value of the node.
+Essentially, we would be using the scenicness value to subtract from the total $f$-value of the node. (done)
     	- This will require extensive tuning to ensure that all the constraints of time are met while providing an optimal scenic route.
 	- UPDATE: 10/13/22: The problem with simply using the scenicness as the heuristic is that A* is built around finding the shortest path.
 I.e. it will start at its current node and just incrementally edge closer to the goal node.
 	- For a scenic pathfinding algorithm, we need an omniscient view of the map to find the optimal path.
 One idea for this is using Percolation theory.
 Check out the Pathfinder/Percolation directory (will merge into parent directory if it works.